• Skip to primary navigation

 Simmer the sauce: Worcestershire is a thin condiment (slightly thicker than water - not syrupy).
 A slow simmer will reduce the water content and slightly thicken the sauce.
 It also concentrates the flavors and infuses the flavors from the spices nicely.

 Strain the Sauce: After the Worcestershire sauce has completely cooled, strain it into a jar or bottle.
-Add the lid and store in the fridge for up to 3 months.
+Add the lid and store in the fridge for several months.

 Worcestershire sauce substitute being poured from a measuring cup into a bottle.